3liz/qjazz/doc/intro.rst

 Features
 --------

-These services have been designed after experimenting with `py-qgis-server <https://https://github.com/3liz/py-qgis-server>`_ on production infrastructure.
+These services have been designed after experimenting with version 1.x of `py-qgis-server <https://https://github.com/3liz/py-qgis-server>`_ on production infrastructure.